 This review has focused on safety netting from the point of view of the HCP, however it is also important to consider the importance of safety netting for patients and carers.
 Only a few of the included citations in this review were patient focused (39, 41, 42, 44, 47), with the majority discussing safety netting from the perspective of HCPs.
 More research is needed on what patients understand and want from safety netting advice and how they wish to receive the advice.

-Safety netting has been advocated at every consultation between clinician and patient.
-However, it may be of particular importance in patients with potentially serious illness, children, the elderly or patients with multiple comorbidities.
-These patients are more likely to present with acute illness, may deteriorate rapidly and, in the case of multimorbidity, may wrongly attribute new or worsening symptoms to chronic illnesses.
-There are also certain clinical settings where safety netting is likely to be more important, such as in ED and OOH contacts.
-The higher proportion of acute illnesses dealt with in these settings, as well as reduced access to past medical notes and lack of continuity of care make patients (and health care professionals) understanding of any follow up plan important.

-Safety netting should include information on the time course of the illness, when to seek help, red flags or signs of serious illness to look out for, how and where to seek help and an honest discussion on uncertainty in diagnosis.
-It may also contain a summary of symptoms, signposting to other services, written information and a discussion on how to follow up test results and referrals.

 Strengths and limitations